solldavid/TwistPy/docs/source/contributing.rst

 7. Make sure that all tests pass using pytest.

+8. Add your name to the list of contributors in /docs/source/contributors.rst.

-8. Push to your fork.
+9. Push to your fork.

 .. code-block:: bash